-The first time I heard the parable that teaching a man to fish will feed him for a lifetime was at a McKenzie course 20 years ago.
+The first time I heard the parable that teaching a man to fish will feed him for a lifetime was at a McKenzie course in 1989.
 Teaching self treatment whenever possible has remained the essence of my approach ever since.
 Back then we saw our PT patients 3x/week and it was fully paid for by insurance.
 As times have changed with increased costs, the number of visits per referral are much fewer, making patient education all that much more important.
 Please read more about McKenzie/MDT in my pages.

 My use of modalities is almost exclusively with frequency specific microcurrent (FSM).
 The frequencies appear to change pain, function and even structure in a large number of clinical conditions. (see FSM in my pages).
 There are no guarantees that every protocol is going to be effective in every patient.
 In general, the frequencies either work or don’t work and if they don’t work, they simply have no effect.
 As long as appropriate proven therapies are not delayed or withheld, FSM “can’t hurt, might help.”